brainglobe/brainglobe.github.io/docs/source/blog/kim-isotropic-mouse-brain-atlas-added.md

 The latest update (Version 2, 2024) addresses inconsistencies in the original anatomical labels and ontology file and provides 20 µm isotropic labels generated through shape interpolation.

+The atlas is now also available through BrainGlobe under the name `kim_mouse_isotropic_20um`.

 ## How do I use the new atlases?
 You can use these atlases for visualisation and analysis, like other BrainGlobe atlases.
 To visualise an atlas, follow the steps below:
 * Install BrainGlobe ([instructions](/documentation/index))